shadow792/HMGCF/README.md

 Reference
 If you use this code in your project, please cite:

-C. Katiyar and V. ManianL, "Hyperspectral Multilevel GCN and CNN Feature Fusion for Change Detection," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing
+C. Katiyar and V. Manian, "Hyperspectral Multilevel GCN and CNN Feature Fusion for Change Detection," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing

 Direct link: https://ieeexplore.ieee.org/document/10715660